THE EPISCOPAL CHURCH

 The Episcopal Church celebrates diversity.
 We are young and old, male and female, gay and straight, single, married, divorced and widowed, Anglo, African American, Latino, African, Asian, CEO and unemployed, student and teacher, rich and poor.
 We worship together, study and ask questions as we move more deeply into the mystery of God.

 We honor tradition and strive to live by the example of Jesus Christ, welcoming the stranger and the outcast, helping our neighbors and offering love and forgiveness.
 We want our communities to be better because The Episcopal Church is here.

 We walk the "middle way" between Protestant and catholic traditions.
-We often talk about the Episcopal Church as following the “via media” or middle way in our theology and discussions because we believe that, whether or not we agree on a particular topic, we all are children beloved by God and we can have thoughtful and respectful discussions.
+We often talk about the Episcopal Church as following the “via media” or middle way in our liturgy and theology because our tradition includes elements from both the Roman church and the Protestant Reformation.

 As Episcopalians, we believe:

 For further exploration of the teaching of the Episcopal Church can be found in the Church's Catechism: (http://www.bcponline.org , click on "The Catechism").
 Here the teachings and beliefs of the Episcopal Church are articulated in this "Outline of the Faith."
 It is designed in a question and answer format.